lsst-dm/qserv-ingest/itest/README.md

 # Integration test datasets for qserv-ingest

-datasets/case01 -> datasets/case05 : Generated from qserv repository, using `get-testdata.sh` on a developmemt workstation
+datasets/case01 -> datasets/case05 : Generated from qserv repository, using `get-testdata.sh` on a developememt workstation